Armenian Communist Party: Ideology

-Support base and election results
+Support base and electoral record

 The party remained a significant political force in the 1990s under its charismatic leader Sergey Badalyan, who died in 1999.
 The party's 1994 May Day rally attracted some 10,000 to 60,000 supporters.

 While it received only 12.4% of the vote in the July 1995 election, opinion polls both before and after the vote showed significantly more public support for the party.
 In a November 1994 poll, 40.1% of respondents backed the party and 37.6% did in a November 1995 poll.

-In a 2004 For Official Use Only telegram on Armenian political parties, US Ambassador in Armenia John Ordway wrote that the party has "fewer than 50,000 members country-wide (most of them quite elderly)" and that it "is no longer especially influential."
+In 2003, the Renewed Communist Party of Armenia opted to merge with the Armenian Communist Party.

-The party has contested in every parliamentary election, but has failed to pass the 5% threshold since 2003.
+The Armenian Communist Party has contested in every parliamentary election, but has failed to pass the 5% threshold since 2003.
 In 2003, the party accused the government of "mass falsifications."
 The party boycotted the 2018 Armenian parliamentary election for the first time since the collapse of the Soviet Union.